edsonayllon/Stratum-Implementation-For-Pantheon/research.md

 To ensure compatibility with MacOS going forward for Pantheon, while not deeply inhibiting hashrates compared to other solutions, Ethminer should be considered for Pantheon integration.

+Ethminer comes in [standalone executables](https://github.com/ethereum-mining/ethminer/releases/tag/v0.18.0) for Linux, MacOS and Windows.
+Ethminer can also be [built from source](https://github.com/ethereum-mining/ethminer/blob/master/docs/BUILD.md).

 ## 3 | API protocols

 From the [Ethminer documentation](https://github.com/ethereum-mining/ethminer/blob/master/docs/POOL_EXAMPLES_ETH.md), Ethminer connects to mining pools using the following syntax: